Master of Code Global

 Anhelina Biliak concludes that because the number of people who start using large language models in different ways increases, there will be a lot more attention on these systems.
 Regulators, policymakers, and the public will be keeping a closer eye on how they’re used, which means there’ll likely be stricter rules and standards in place.
 Unfortunately, as LLMs are gaining popularity, they’ll also become a bigger target for people trying to attack them.
 These episodes will probably get more advanced over time, so we’ll need to keep working hard to find methods to protect against them.

 People are getting more worried about how LLMs might affect their privacy.
 This could mean that there’s a stronger demand for technologies that keep personal information safe, as well as more rules about how models can be used.
 There’s a chance that new ways of attacking LLMs will pop up.
 These could take advantage of weaknesses in the models themselves or in the systems employed to run them.
-We’ll need to be ready to take action to stop these threats before they cause any harm.
+We’ll need to be ready to take action to stop these LLM security threats before they cause any harm.

 As AI technology becomes a bigger part of our lives, there will be more discussions about how they should be used responsibly.
 This includes debates about things like whether they spread false information, show bias, or have broader impacts on society.
 To make sure we’re ready for whatever challenges come our way, we need to be proactive.
 This means keeping up with the latest technology, following the rules, and thinking carefully about the ethical implications of our actions.
 Working together with different groups of people and being willing to adapt to new situations will be key to making sure language models are developed and operated safely and ethically.